sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 ### Set up the target Cloud instance

 First, the operator must [create an instance](./creation_process.md) with the configuration for the desired final Cloud instance.
+Upon created, perform the following steps:

+1. Extract the Cloud instance from the control plane, follow the instance-specific dashboard from go/cloud-ops

-If alerting is not disabled, make sure to disable it by editing the instance `config.yaml` in [`sourcegraph/cloud`](https://github.com/sourcegraph/cloud) as follows:
+1. Disable alerting by editing the instance `config.yaml` in [`sourcegraph/cloud`](https://github.com/sourcegraph/cloud) as follows.
+Make sure to deploy the terraform changes as well.

 ```diff
 spec: